cvxpy/cvxpy/doc/source/examples/dgp/power_control.rst

-This example formulates and solves a power control problem for communication systems, in which the goal is to minimize the total transmitter power across n transmitters, each trasmitting positive power levels :math:`P_1`, :math:`P_2`, :math:`\ldots`, :math:`P_n` to :math:`n` receivers, labeled :math:`1, \ldots, n`, with receiver :math:`i` receiving signal from transmitter :math:`i`.
+This example formulates and solves a power control problem for communication systems, in which the goal is to minimize the total transmitter power across n trasmitters, each trasmitting positive power levels :math:`P_1`, :math:`P_2`, :math:`\ldots`, :math:`P_n` to :math:`n` receivers, labeled :math:`1, \ldots, n`, with receiver :math:`i` receiving signal from transmitter :math:`i`.